Avoid These Common Mistakes in PDF Accessibility and Remediation

 Accessible PDFs help you steer clear of legal issues, foster inclusivity, and enrich UX for a larger audience.

-You can transform your PDFs into gateways of information accessible to all, irrespective of their visual impairments, cognitive differences, or motor limitations, by diligently addressing document remediation challenges.
+By diligently addressing document remediation challenges, you can transform your PDFs into gateways of information accessible to all, irrespective of their visual impairments, cognitive differences, or motor limitations.

 Vice President – Digital Content Transformation.
 He is PMP, CSM, and CPACC certified and has 20+ years of experience in Project Management, Delivery Management, and managing the Offshore Development Centre (ODC).